speckits/spectest/README.md

 ## Acknowledgments

 SpecTest is a fork of [OpenSpec](https://github.com/speckits/openspec), created by the OpenSpec contributors.
 We are grateful for their excellent work on the original project, which inspired and enabled SpecTest.
-OpenSpec's spec-driven test development philosophy and architecture form the foundation of SpecTest.
+OpenSpec's spec-driven philosophy and architecture form the foundation of SpecTest.

 **Thank you to the OpenSpec team and community for building such a great tool!**